Conditions Of Carriage

 Wheelchairs/mobility scooters which are in a condition which could endanger other passengers or damage their belongings or the tram will not be carried.

 When using a tram, wheelchair/mobility scooter users and/or carers must ensure that the wheelchair/mobility scooter is positioned in the wheelchair space and comply with the instructions given by notices and or a Company official.
 Wheelchairs/mobility scooters must have the brakes ON whilst the tram is in motion.
 Whenever the wheelchair space is needed by a wheelchair/mobility scooter user, other passengers must move to make it available unless the tram is full.

 Please note: a permit scheme operates for mobility scooter users.
-For full terms and conditions please visit www.edinburghtrams.com/access or visit a Transport for Edinburgh Travelshop or call Customer Services on 0131 475 0177.
+For full terms and conditions please visit www.edinburghtrams.com/access or visit a Transport for Edinburgh Travelshop or contact Customer Relations.
 Mobility scooters users without a valid permit may be refused travel by a Company official.